cramosp/dbugger-game/README.md

 ## FUTURE Improvement

 [ ] Sounds.
-[ ] Make it available for mobiles and tablets.
+[ ] Make it available for mobiles and tablets (including the arrow keys and spacebar on screen).